OpenAstronomy/openastronomy.github.io/index.md

 [1] https://opensource.org/docs/osd
 2. Open Development: OA projects support the principle of "open development"[1], a model where the software is both *by* and *for* the community.
 More concretely, these projects try to work in publicly-visible spaces, encouraging discussion and participation from their public user community on both code and project-level decisions.
 [1] Tollerud, E., “Sustaining Community-Driven Software for Astronomy in the 2020s”, vol. 51, no. 7, 2019.
-3. Open Science: OA projects support open and accessible data and reproducible science both through good data management practices and effective open software.
+3. Open Science: OA projects supports reproducible science through the use of open and accessible data both through good data management practices and effective open software.

 ## Get involved with OpenAstronomy